marknemm/nyc-coin/README.md

 ## Getting Started

+First, copy [.env.example](.env.example) to a new file named `.env.local`, which is excluded from version control and used for local development environment variables.

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev